-Over & Over is the project of Barbara & Vivian, veterans of the Seattle apparel industry, with shared passions for textile artistry, history & travel, and the transformative power of clothing.
+Over & Over Style is the project of Barbara & Vivian, veterans of the Seattle apparel industry, with shared passions for textile artistry, history & travel, and the transformative power of clothing.
 In search of our next act, we came across a treasure trove of vintage kimonos (way too beautiful to be hidden away in moth balls) and decided to give them new life.
-The result, after hours upon countless hours of designing, deconstructing, washing, steaming, cutting & sewing, is a collection of one-of-a-kind garments; two versatile styles in a dazzling array of patterns and colors, to make getting dressed a historical happening.
+The result, after hours upon countless hours of designing, deconstructing, washing, steaming, cutting & sewing, is a collection of unique home decor and one-of-a-kind garments in a dazzling array of patterns and colors.

 The Satoko – a one size fits most duster coat to toss over jeans, belt as a dress, or wear at home over nothing at all because it’s lined with silk charmeuse and feels like a dream.

 The Kaori – a sleeveless wrap dress /vest to wear closed with self-belt on its own or open over just about anything you can imagine.
 Also lined with silk charmeuse – the world’s most luxurious feeling fabric.

 In keeping with our values of respect and appreciation, our styles are named for two Japanese women we love and have learned a lot from.

 Satoko is Vivian's Mom.
 Here she is at 3 and 20.
 She has always had an eye for sophisticated style and quality.
 One of her passions was making clothing for herself and family where fit and finish was key.

 Kaori is a dear friend who is an amazing talent.
 She inspires us every day, so we wanted to honor her by designing a namesake style.